aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will be hungry again in one hour.
+> 🥠 Don’t forget you are always on our minds.

-Last update: Wed Jan 12 05:08:00 2022
+Last update: Thu Jan 13 05:08:10 2022